 Prior to joining Latham, Mr. Torres served on assignment at the Legal Department of the International Finance Corporation (IFC) in Washington, D.C. for almost three years.
 While at the IFC, he focused on financings for the infrastructure, banking, and financial institutions sectors.

 In addition to his transactional practice, Mr. Torres is very active in Latham’s Global Pro Bono Committee efforts, serving as a frequent speaker for the International Senior Lawyers Program (ISLP).
-Mr. Torres also serves on the Board of Advisors of Kids in Need of Defense – KIND, and is a member of the Board of Trustees of the Foundation for the Preservation of Historic Georgetown in Washington, D.C.
+Mr. Torres also serves on the Board of Advisors of Kids in Need of Defense – KIND, is a member of the Board of Trustees of the Foundation for the Preservation of Historic Georgetown in Washington, D.C., and has recently been appointed to serve as a Board Member in the Board of Trustees of St. John’s Episcopal Preschool in Washington, D.C.

 - Included in the 2012 inaugural edition of The Legal 500 Latin America, and recognized for his work in Projects & Energy by The Legal 500 Latin America 2012-2019

 - Recognized for his work in Banking & Finance by The Legal 500 Latin America 2015-2018

 Mr. Torres’ experience includes:

 - ContourGlobal Solutions EMEA Power Portfolio.
 Represented ContourGlobal Solutions Limited Project Financing in connection with the development of a portfolio of 17 environmentally-friendly quad-generation and tri-generation plants located throughout Eastern and Western Europe, Nigeria, and Russia.
 This transaction was named EMEA Power Portfolio Deal of the Year by Project Finance magazine and European Project Finance Deal of the Year by IFLR.